roadrunner1776/magik/README.md

 * Customize the variable `magik-session-auto-insert-dollar` to non nil
 * You might customize the variable `magik-aliases-layered-products-file` to "$SMALLWORLD_GIS/product/config/LAYERED_PRODUCTS".
 But if you want to use the EMACS for Smallworld 5.x as well, it's easier to create the directory `$SMALLWORLD_GIS/../smallworld_registry` and copy or soft-link the original LAYERED_PRODUCTS file into that directory - so you have the same structure as under Smallworld 5.x.
 * There is no support (yet) for the Smallworld dev-tools.
 So if you want to do things like <kbd>f4</kbd><kbd>d</kbd> to start debugging a method, you may still want to use the EMACS which has been delivered with the Smallworld 4.x (or older) software.
+* Some more things which are at least partly not supported by Smallworld 5.x are not supported (e.g. `deep-print`)